mikyll/SDL2-Controller-Tester/README.md

 * At least one controller compatible with your OS

 ### SDL2 Installation
-#### Linux (Debian)
+#### Linux
-The easiest way is to open a terminal and use Advanced Packaging Tool to install only the modules required using `apt-get install libsdl2-dev` or every one using `apt-get install libsdl2-*`.
+The easiest way is to open a terminal and install the packages required.
+In Debian-based distributions, use Advanced Packaging Tool by entering `apt-get install libsdl2-dev` or every one using `apt-get install libsdl2-*`.
+In Fedora-based distributions, enter `sudo dnf install SDL2-devel make gcc`.
 Otherwise download the source code from [there](https://www.libsdl.org/release/SDL2-2.0.14.tar.gz), extract the content and cd to the main directory.
 Then run  `./configure` to configure the installation, `make all` to compile the source, and finally `make install` to install the package.

 #### Windows (MinGW)